pohlm01/master-thesis/2_preliminaries.typ

 This section provides a short overview of the @pq signatures available today.
 It helps with understanding size and performance considerations later on.

-@pq_signature_comp shows a comparison of @ecdsa and #gls("rsa")-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
+@pq_signature_comp shows a comparison of @ecdsa and #gls("rsa", long: false)-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
 @mldsa was known as CRYSTALS-Dilithium and @nist standardized it as FIPS 204 in 2024, together with the @slhdsa as FIPS 205. @fips_204 @fips_205
 A @nist draft for the @fndsa is expected in late 2024.

 The @nist decided to specify three signature algorithms, as each of them has their benefits and drawbacks.
 @mldsa is the recommended algorithm for most applications, as it has reasonable values in all categories.
 @slhdsa is currently the most trusted algorithm, as it relies on the security of the well-established #gls("sha", long: false)--2 or #gls("sha")--3 hashing algorithms, that would need to be dramatically broken to harm the security of @slhdsa.
-This makes @slhdsa a good candidate for long-term keys or situations where an upgrade is hard.
+This makes @slhdsa a suitable candidate for long-term keys or situations where an upgrade is hard.
-@fndsa might seem to have the best statistics, but it has the big drawback of relying on fast floating point operations for signature generation.
+@fndsa might seem to have the best statistics, but it has the big drawback of relying on fast floating-point operations for signature generation.
 Without that, signing is about 20 times slower.
-The challenge with floating point arithmetic is to implement it in constant time, and resistant against power analysis, as shown by side-channel attacks against existing @fndsa implementations @falcon_down @falcon_power_analysis.
+The challenge with floating-point arithmetic is to implement it in constant time, and resistant against power analysis, as shown by side-channel attacks against existing @fndsa implementations @falcon_down @falcon_power_analysis.
 This is mainly a concern for signatures produced on-the-fly.
 If the signature is computed ahead-of-time, there is no timing leak to be observed.
-Also, verifying does not rely on floating point arithmetic, and even if it did, there would not be a private key that could be leaked.
+Moreover, verifying does not rely on floating-point arithmetic, and even if it did, there would not be a private key that could be leaked.
 @bas_westerbaan_state_2024